cmcooper1980/dockge/README.md

 - PR #724: Adds force delete button when the delete option has failed (by: https://github.com/DomiiBunn)
 - PR #730: Add an Update All Button (by https://github.com/DomiiBunn)
 - PR #785: Add Cloudflare Turnstile captcha (by https://github.com/Kambaa)
+- PR #786: Replace editor with Codemirror (by https://github.com/andersmmg)
-- PR #800: Improved stack list ui when using agents (by https://github.com/maca134) with QOL Commit ef7225a (by https://github.com/Dracrius)
+- PR #800: Improved stack list ui when using agents (by https://github.com/maca134)
+    - with QOL Commit `ef7225a` (by https://github.com/Dracrius)
+- PR #813: Fix "Exited" Status when Expected (by https://github.com/Aymendje)
+- PR #822: Add clipboard copy/paste support to terminal component (by https://github.com/Dimariqe)
+			- be sure to allow the permission in the browser to take effect
+- PR #827: Fullscreen yaml editor (by https://github.com/Joshua-Beatty)
+- PR #834: Add prune image on update process (by https://github.com/MazziaRick)
+- PR #863: Add Docker Images Management Feature (by https://github.com/felix068)
+	- Currently under `feature/image-management` branch use docker tag: `image-management`
+	  to test
+- Commit `fc96f4e` (by https://github.com/Dracrius)
+	- switch to a button group and matched existing UI style (no more eye searing stop and restart buttons)
+	- Fixed message output to include a space after Service
+	- Added Processing prop and Start,Stop,Restart events
+- Commit `789f25a` (by https://github.com/Dracrius)
+	- Hide container controls if there is only one container
+      Final change to louislam#649 as there is no need for the container controls if there is only a single container.

 ## 🔧 How to Install

 Requirements: